kyunwang/weekly-nerd/src/pages/22–05–2018-5h-hackathon/index.md

 It seemed that we did help out a lot with thinking together with Matthew about the concept, asking questions, estimating problems, scenarios and possible hard aspects in developing.

-The hackathon was really fun, but sadly we only had 4 hours for discussing and prototyping, therefore not a lot could be realised.
+The hackathon was really fun, but sadly we only had 5 hours for discussing and prototyping(and the long compiling time...), therefore not a lot could be realised.
 I do feel we helped Matthew with some of his problems and could steer him in a good way.

 This is the [repo](https://github.com/kyunwang/future-of-sleep)